Position: Researcher/Reporter (part-time)

 Reports to: J-Source editor-in-chief Sonya Fatah

-J-Source and the Canadian Press Freedom Project
+J-Source and the Canada Press Freedom Project

 The CPFP will develop and maintain a crowdsourced ongoing database of potential press freedom violations in Canada; stories about issues related to press freedom and threats and violations of those freedoms; and tools and resources for journalists, organizations, media educators and students to understand and counter those threats.
 The project is supported by the Michener-L. Richard O’Hagan Fellowship for Journalism Education and will be operated by J-Source.